 Date Coverage:Varies; primarily 1970s-present with some titles covering earlier dates

-PsycINFO contains references to articles in more than 1,300 periodicals as well as technical reports, dissertations, and other materials in psychology and related behavioral and social sciences.
-With the inclusion of PsycARTICLES, over 44,000 full-text articles from more than 50 journals published by the American Psychological Association and participating publishers are provided.
+Contains references to articles in periodicals, technical reports, dissertations, and other materials in psychology and related behavioral and social sciences.
+Contains full-text articles from journals published by the American Psychological Association.

-Factiva provides access to more than 32,000 sources (such as newspapers, journals, magazines, television and radio transcripts, photos, etc.) from nearly every country worldwide in 28 languages, including more than 600 continuously updated newswires.
+Provides access to newspapers, journals, magazines, television and radio transcripts, photos, etc. from nearly every country worldwide in 28 languages.
 It also contains business and financial data on companies from around the world.
-License terms restrict access to MU students, faculty, and staff only.

-ProQuest Newsstand contains over 1169 newspapers, 134 trade journals, 62 general interest periodicals, 134 blogs, podcasts, and websites.
-With titles like the Wall Street Journal, New York Times, and major regionals like the Los Angeles Times, Chicago Tribune, Washington Post and the Boston Globe, users can also find access to international, national, and regional news.
+Contains newspapers, trade journals, general interest periodicals, blogs, podcasts, and websites.
+With titles like the Wall Street Journal, New York Times, Los Angeles Times, Chicago Tribune, Washington Post and the Boston Globe.
+Users can also access international, national, and regional news.

 Provides full-text access to thousands of online books covering technology, digital media, business, health, travel, personal and professional development and many other areas.
 Also includes learning tutorials and videos.
 Requires your MU email address and registration with Safari to access the materials.

 Google Books contains the full text of books and magazines provided by libraries and publishers.
 Materials that are out of copyright (generally pre-1925) can be viewed online.
 For more recent books, Google Book Search functions as a detailed index.
 Books identified may be available at MU, via MOBIUS, or may be requested through ILL@MU. [more]